This article is about

 Overall Health Benefits

 In addition to the above, EAAs promote various aspects of metabolic health, including energy production, endurance, and the maintenance of lean muscle mass.
 They also support healthy skin, hair, and nails by contributing to the synthesis of structural proteins.
+The overall effects of EAAs extend to improving longevity and aging, as they help maintain body composition and metabolic health.

 Sources of Essential Amino Acids

-Essential amino acids are those that cannot be synthesized by the human body and must be obtained through diet.
+Essential amino acids are those that can not be synthesized by the human body and must be obtained through diet.

 EEA have animal and plant sources.